Philippine Carabao Center: History

-Central Institute for Research on Buffaloes, Hisar, India, a reputed species of the dairy type originating from Haryana state of India.
-Murrah breed are reputed as a high milk yield breed that can produce an average of more than eight liters of milk daily over a 300 days long annual productive cycle.
-Better performing Murrah buffalo can produce 12 to 15 liters per day on average, with top performers going up to 25 liters per day.
-PCC also imported Indian Murrah breed via third-party countries such Bulgaria, USA and Latin America.
-PCC breeds and cross-breeds Murrah buffalo through artificial insemination.
+Research and development

-Reproduction Technology
+Reproduction technology

 The PCC had some success in reproductive biotechnology in 2004 when the first test-tube buffalo was born on April 5, also the birthday of President Gloria Macapagal-Arroyo.
 Incidentally, the test-tube buffalo is a female and was named as "Glory" after the President.

+From 2007 to 2009, the PCC was known to be researching on the process of cloning carabaos.

-Milk Yield Improvement
+Milk yield improvement

 Late in 2007, according to Filipino scientists, the Center located in Nueva Ecija initiated a study to breed the super water buffalo that could produce 4 to 18 liters of milk/day using gene-based technology.
 The majority of the funding came from the Department of Science and Technology.
 When this marker-assisted selection process is perfected it will allow the poor farmers to conserve their resources by raising only the best producers that are genetically selected soon after birth.